frame-lang/frame_transpiler/docs/source/index.rst

 Frame v0.9.0 Documentation
 =======================================================
 Welcome!
 Here you will find the official v0.9.0 documentation for the **Frame System Design Language**.

 What is Frame?
 --------------
-Frame is an easy to learn language for defining system specifications that can generate both UML documentation as well as code in 8 langauges.
+Frame is an easy to learn language for writing specifications for system behavior.
+From a Frame specification, the `Link Frame transpiler <https://github.com/frame-lang/frame_transpiler>` can generate both UML documentation as well as code in 8 langauges.

 Frame is a simple yet powerful textual language for defining the dynamic behavior of systems, enabling software architicts and developers to quickly design - and code - state machines that comply with core UML statechart concepts.